PickYourOwn.org

 or about $0.95 per pint INCLUDING the jars - which you can reuse!

-* - This assumes you already have the pots, pans, ladles, and reusable equipment.
+* - This assumes you already have the pots, pans, ladles,, and reusable equipment.
 Note that you can reuse the jars!
 Many products are sold in jars that will take the lids and rings for canning.
 For example, Classico salsa is in quart sized jars that work with Ball and Kerr lids and rings

 Home Canning Kits

 This is the same type of standard canner that my grandmother used to make everything from applesauce to jams and jellies to tomato and spaghetti sauce.
-This complete kit includes everything you need and lasts for years: the canner, jar rack, jar grabber tongs, lid lifting wand, a plastic funnel, labels, bubble freer, and the bible of canning, the Ball Blue Book.
+This complete kit includes everything you need and lasts for years: the canner, jar rack, Jar grabber tongs, lid lifting wand, a plastic funnel, labels, bubble freer, and the bible of canning, the Ball Blue Book.
 It's much cheaper than buying the items separately.
-You'll never need anything else except jars & lids!
+You will never need anything else except jars & lids!
 To see more canners, of different styles, makes and prices, click here!For more information and current pricing:

 Answers to Common Questions